-It is known to develop quite quickly (like after a cold) and usually resolves itself without any need for treatment.
+It’s known to develop quite quickly (like after a cold) and usually resolves itself without any need for treatment.

 Inner ear infection

 This type of ear infection is rare and affects the intricate, inner structures of the ear involved in hearing and balance.
-This infection or inflammation is commonly caused by a virus.

-People tend to experience dizziness, problems with balance, Tinnitus, nausea and vomiting, hearing loss to one ear, fullness in the ear and sometimes a fever.
+People tend to experience dizziness, problems with balance, tinnitus, nausea and vomiting, hearing loss to one ear, fullness in the ear and sometimes a fever.

 If you experience hearing loss to one ear, we recommend that you visit your local A&E department.

 Common causes of ear infections